In this guest blog, Tony Hall from the BDAA discusses his goal of making Bristol the number one dementia-friendly city in the UK.

 Bristol Dementia Action Alliance (BDAA) was launched in July 2013 with the objective of “Enabling Bristol to become THE Dementia Friendly City of the UK”.

-It does this by arranging dementia awareness sessions for any business, school, children’s group club, community group or faith group, in fact anybody.
-These sessions generally last an hour and are free of charge.
+We do this by arranging dementia awareness sessions for any business, school, children’s group club, community and faith groups.
+In fact – anybody!
+The sessions generally last an hour and are free of charge.

-To this end, BDAA works in partnership with We Care Home Improvements in helping and supporting staff to learn more about the condition and become dementia friendly.
-Julie Derrick is a local Dementia Friends Champion (and member of BDAA) and delivers Dementia Friends sessions to those wanting to know more.
+The BDAA works in partnership with We Care Home Improvements to support their staff to learn more about the condition and become dementia-friendly.
+Julie Derrick is their local Dementia Friends Champion (and she’s a member of BDAA).
+She delivers Dementia Friends sessions to those wanting to know more.

-BDAA also organises and runs Dementia workshops for those people working in the community (or wanting to work in the community) with the over 50’s, particularly those living with dementia.
+We also organise and run dementia workshops for those people working in the community with the over 50’s, particularly those living with dementia.
 Four half-day workshops were arranged in 2019 and are proving to be very useful and popular.
 Four more are already programmed for 2020.

-Happy Days Memory Café was also launched in November 2015 for carers and people living with dementia and operates on the first Friday of the month at Westbury Baptist Church, Reedley Rd BS9 3TE from14.00. – 16.00.
+We also launched the Happy Days Memory Café in November 2015.
+It’s for carers and people living with dementia.
+The club operates on the first Friday of the month at Westbury Baptist Church, Reedley Rd BS9 3TE from 14.00. – 16.00.

-BDAA also works in partnership with other agencies in Bristol who support people living with dementia and their carers for example BRACE, Bristol Older Peoples Forum, Linkage, St. Peter’s Hospice, Carers Support Centre, Alzheimer’s Society, Dementia Wellbeing Service and others.
+The BDAA works in partnership with other agencies in Bristol that support people living with dementia and their carers.
+This includes BRACE, Bristol Older Peoples Forum, Linkage, St. Peter’s Hospice, Carers Support Centre, Alzheimer’s Society, and Dementia Wellbeing Service.

 Some other examples of what we’ve been doing are:

-- We are supporting St Peter’s Hospice in all their staff and volunteers to becoming Dementia Friends.
+- We are supporting St Peter’s Hospice in all their staff and volunteers to become Dementia Friends.